emircanerkul/fakegen/README.md

 - `fs-extra`: For enhanced file system operations
 - `crypto`: For generating unique identifiers and hashes

+### Optional Dependencies (for Video & Audio)

+- `fluent-ffmpeg`: For video generation and processing
+- `@ffmpeg-installer/ffmpeg`: FFmpeg binary for video operations
+- `audiobuffer-to-wav`: For WAV audio file generation
+- `node-lame`: For MP3 audio encoding
+- `wav-encoder`: For WAV file encoding
+- `ogg`: For OGG audio format support

 ## Development

 The project uses a modular architecture with the following structure: